develephant/PropsAware/README.md

   - Never set properties in the `onAll` callback (see below for workarounds).
   - Limit yourself to a handful of base `PA` properties, and pass strings for flow control.
   - There are no guarentees on delivery order or timing. it will get there though.
-  - When creating object instance with PA properties, each instance will have a listener attached.
+  - When creating object instances with PA properties, each instance will have a listener attached.
 [3]

 ### Footnotes